 I hope you find this blog enjoyable and thank you for your input.

-My name is Marianna and I live in South London.
+My name is Marijana (the j is silent!) and I live in South London.
 I’m learning to sew better because I eventually want to create garments that are flawless, flattering and for somebody else!

 Other than sewing, I love fiction, running, Radio 4, cats, cake (if home-made) and gallivanting round fabric shops.